benjamin421/aionbio/content/roadmap.md

 This coordinated approach, emphasizing interdisciplinary collaboration and integration with academia and industry, is crucial for advancing the understanding and application of bioelectric phenomena in biology.
 Such a framework not only accelerates research progress but also ensures that the knowledge gained is effectively translated into meaningful, real-world applications.

-## Current Biological Interventions and Their Limitations
+## IV.
+Current Biological Interventions and Their Limitations
 ### Overview
 In the realm of biology and medicine, current interventions predominantly revolve around genetic and protein modification techniques.
 Proteins, the workhorses of the cell, are modified or mimicked to create therapeutic effects.
 In the clinical sphere, the dominant approach involves the use of small molecule drugs, engineered to interact with specific biological pathways.
 However, this prevailing paradigm, while having its merits, often fails to fully capture and address the systemic and interconnected nature of biological organisms.